abetoots/satoshibits-services/packages/queue/ARCHITECTURE.md

 - Sends `nack` with `requeue=true` for retryable failures
 - If max retries exceeded (tracked via headers): Routes to dead letter exchange

 **Key Principle**: The library does NOT implement retry logic.
 It delegates to the provider's battle-tested native implementation.
+The `retryable` flag provides a cross-provider way to signal permanent failures.

 ---